isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 #### Tracing our family history can be a slow and laborious process.
 The National Library has various resources to help the researcher complete the journey of discovering one’s roots.

 <img style="width:50%;" src="/images/Vol%208%20issue%203/FamilyHistory/Lim%20P%20H_1.jpg">
- <div style="background-color: white;">All rights reserved.
-P. Lim P. H. And Lim S. G, 2005.</div>
+ <div style="background-color: white;"><i>All rights reserved.
+P. Lim P. H. And Lim S. G, 2005.</i></div>

 #### **Grandfathers’ Stories**

 The best place to begin exploring one’s family history is one’s own family, both immediate and extended.
 Talking to elderly relatives is an intimate process that reveals lost names, fleshes out characters and unravels hidden stories.
 It is not always easy to interview those who are most familiar to us.
-Techniques in interviewing relatives and fishing for treasured nuggets in family histories are explained in publications such as Verde’s *Touching tomorrow* (2000) which sees the process of the oral interview as a gift for the whole family.
+Techniques in interviewing relatives and fishing for treasured nuggets in family histories are explained in publications such as Verde’s *Touching Tomorrow* (2000), which sees the process of the oral interview as a gift for the whole family.
 As families share, they invariably uncover photographs, memorabilia and letters.
 These become touchstones, triggering memories in others or carrying new information, often of a more personal nature.

 Keeping familial records, photographs and ephemera organised is just as important as developing a strategy for research.
 The process is often tedious and an art in itself.
-One useful guide for newcomers is Taylor’s *Preserving your family* (2001) which outlines, in detail, the process of restoring and organising old photographs.
+One useful guide for newcomers is Taylor’s *Preserving Your Family* (2001), which outlines in detail the process of restoring and organising old photographs.

 Chatting with aged relatives, leafing through old letters and documents, analysing photographs and examining family heirlooms can open doors to hidden branches of one’s family tree.